-The weighted average remaining life of the outstanding warrants is 2.56 years (2016 - 0.71 years).
+The weighted average remaining life of the outstanding warrants is 3.56 years (2016 - 2.2 years).
 The fair value of warrants is estimated using the Black Scholes option-pricing model.
 Warrants are included in reserves until exercised, at which time they are transferred into share capital.
-The Company assumed 13,998,250 warrants which were outstanding to Northair shareholders at the acquisition ratio of 0.35:1 existing warrant outstanding.
+The Company assumed 13,998,250 warrants which were outstanding to Northair shareholders at the acquisition ratio of 0.35:1 existing warrant outstanding which expired unexercised during the three months ended September 30, 2017.
 Additionally, 23,103,969 warrants were issued as part of the consideration transferred to Northair (Note 4).